 This is a hand tied bridal bouquet I made.
 Being a certified wedding planner, I keep my business "all inclusive"!
 I sometimes am the florist too!

 Thank goodness the days of HUGE Bridal bouquets has passed!
 Small, round bouquets with stems showing are being used more often in Weddings.
-Your local florist would be glad to bunch up a cluster of roses and tie with ribbon but believe me you'd pay dearly!

 Is there a local wildflower you can add to your wedding flowers?
 At my wedding back East, we gathered wild Queen Anne's Lace, which was lovely with the roses we bought for small nosegays on the tables (and less than the baby's breath they sold.)